 Who we help:

 Organized in 1997 prior to the development of the county animal control facility in 2005, the initial goal was to find responsible homes for unwanted animals.
 Since the opening of the county facility, our organizations have worked hand in paw to provide a positive environment for animals relinquished to CACC (Cheatham County Animal Control).
-Our support has included purchasing a washer/dryer, building 14 outdoor kennels and paying for vet care in order to save lives and make those animals adoptable.
+Our support has included purchasing a washer/dryer, building outdoor kennels and paying for vet care in order to save the lives or improve the health of the animals awaiting adoption.

-Since 2000 the focus of CCP has been on preventing unwanted/unplanned litters by providing access to low cost spay and neuter services for those pet owners that qualify.
-Spaying and neutering your pet reduces the number of pets that animal control must process and try to rehome.
+Since 2000, the focus of CCP has been on preventing unwanted litters by providing access to low cost spay and neuter services for qualifying pet owners.
+Spaying and neutering reduces the number of pets that animal control must process.

 Spay/neuter services are provided for a co-pay (based on income) to pet owners on fixed or low incomes, on disability, retirement (social security), food stamps or other forms of government assistance, and those simply unable to afford the service due to their current financial situation.